aziis98/arnoldi-distribuito/README.md

 # 2. Compile and install the packages listed in the environment
 $ spack install

-# optional?? it looks like cmake can still find the packages just by loding the environment using pkg-config
+# 3. (optional, it looks like cmake can still find the packages just by loading the environment using pkg-config)
-$ spack load openblas openmpi petsc
+$ spack load lapack openmpi petsc
 ```

 ### CMake